bladeszasza/TMNTCrisisSolving/docs/demo-showcase-guide.md

 - 📱 **Responsive Design**: Works perfectly on desktop and mobile

 ### 🤖 **AI-Powered Natural Conversations**
-- **Smart Participation**: Agents use real AI to decide when to contribute
+- **Smart Participation**: Agents use AI to decide when to contribute
-- **Authentic Personalities**: 90s validation ensures true TMNT vibes
+- **Authentic Personalities**: 90s validation ensures TMNT character consistency
-- **Dynamic Coordination**: No scripts - pure OpenFloor Protocol magic
+- **Dynamic Coordination**: No scripts - uses OpenFloor Protocol
 - **Context Awareness**: Each agent builds on previous conversations

 ---